uz-gaz/Tertimuss/docs/tutorials/01_getting_started.md

 | 2                  | 4                   |
 | 3                  | 5                   |

-And display the jobs execution
+And display the execution of the jobs:

 ```python
 # Display jobs execution